MicroMidi/NUX-MIDI-Footswitch/README.md

 <img src="https://github.com/MicroMidi/NUX-MIDI-Footswitch/blob/main/images/Nux-Footswitch-Volume-Wiring-Scheme-ESP32.jpg">

 Again, the choice of the selected PINs is up to you and depends on the ESP32 module that you are using.
-The PINs of the push buttons must support a digital input with pull-up functionaltiy, the PIN for the volume pedal should support an analog input and the OLED display must be connected to the PINs with the I2C-interface of your ESP32 module.
+The PINs of the push buttons must support a digital input with pull-up functionality, the PIN for the volume pedal should support an analog input and the OLED display must be connected to the PINs with the I2C-interface of your ESP32 module.

 # Plans for the future
 If I find the time I will design a tiny PCB that hosts the ESP32 and the external components for the seven segment variant.
 The OLED version just needs the four push buttons connected to the board.
 Stay tuned for further instructions...